MDSplus/mdsplus/mdstcpip/docs/Clients_connection.md

  with parameters that it has beed parsed by address string and calling NewConnection() with selected protocol name.

- At the server side a running mdsip process has initialized a listening socket created with proper protocol and port.
+ At the server side a listening socket has been initialized by the running mdsip process, with proper protocol and port.
 The way that the actual connection is catched is handled by the listen() IoRoutine method so it depends from the protocol that is going to be used.
-Anyway two options for handling incoming connection are
+Anyway two options for handling incoming connections are
- possible: single and multi clients connection.
+ possible: the \em single and the \em multi clients connection.
  The single mode ("-s" server argument) makes the server accepting only one client at a time granting full priority to that connection, this is particularly suitable for dispatching action messages.
 In this case a single active Connction structure